pregazzoni/BigInsights-on-Apache-Hadoop/README.md

 ### Contributing updates to the guidelines

 To update the guidelines, please fork the repository, make changes, and create a pull request.
-When updating one of the sample READMEs, update the other sample versions where applicable.